-It’s not just the Outback wildflowers that have sprung into bloom - the warmer days and localised re-freshing rains are putting on a beautiful display along the Murray River.
+It’s not just the Outback wildflowers that spring into bloom after a wet winter – the warmer days and freshening rains are putting on a beautiful display along the Murray River.

 Whatever the time of year, the Murray River is never short of spectacular views and experiences.